 E-commerce represents a monumental shift in consumer behavior.
 Here, Guohong “Gordon” Lu, general manager of the U.S. subsidiary of JD.com, shares his insights on the rapid growth and latest trends in the e-commerce and supply chain industries.

 We spoke with Guohong “Gordon” Lu, general manager of the U.S. subsidiary of JD.com, about the latest trends in the rapidly growing e-commerce business and supply chain industry.
 Here’s what he had to say.

-COVID-19 forced e-commerce to broaden its horizons to include new companies, new products, such as fresh groceries, and new consumer segments (even our parents and grandparents are shopping online).
-As a result, the last-mile delivery, online-to-offline (O2O), and fresh food delivery capabilities for retailers, e-commerce platforms, and third-party logistics (3PL) providers have seen rapid development and growth.
+COVID-19 has forced e-commerce to broaden its horizons to include new companies, new products, such as fresh groceries, and new consumer segments (even our parents and grandparents are shopping online).
+As a result, the last-mile delivery, online-to-offline (O2O), and fresh-food delivery capabilities for retailers, e-commerce platforms, and third-party logistics (3PL) providers have seen rapid development and growth.
 (E-commerce is the fastest-growing 3PL market segment.)
-COVID-19 also shifted the focus from high-end products to everyday items, with demand coming from a larger percentage of the population than ever before.
+COVID-19 has also shifted the focus from high-end products to everyday items, with demand coming from a larger percentage of the population than ever before.

-In order to improve efficiency, JD.com created more standardized and visualized workflows to ensure that each phase of the work can be carried out without hiccups or delay.
-With more standardized and transparent operations in place, teams can work with information at their fingertips and those in charge of downstream work can be fully prepared for the upper-stream work.
+In order to improve efficiency, JD.com has created more standardized and visualized workflows to ensure that each phase of the work can be carried out without hiccups or delay.
+With more standardized and transparent operations in place, teams can work with information at their fingertips, and those in charge of downstream work can be fully prepared for the upper-stream work.